mdr/mash/quick-reference-guide.md

 Hit tab once to complete methods, functions, files, arguments, etc. The list of possible completions is displayed.
 If you hit tab again immediately, you enter completion browsing mode, which will display additional information about the options.

+### mashrc

+Mash executes commands from `~/.mash/mashrc` on startup, and can be used to add aliases and set configuration options.

 ## Standard library